The Wilson Post

 The Wilson Post is a newspaper based in Lebanon, Tennessee that provides coverage to Wilson County, Tennessee.
-The newspaper is primarily an online outlet, with news distributed by its website, wilsonpost.com, but also publishes in print.
+The newspaper is primarily an online outlet, with news distributed by its website, but also publishes in print.

 History

 The Wilson Post was founded in June 2003 with the launch of its website.
 The newspapers has received multiple awards from the Tennessee Press Association, including for general overall excellence in 2015 and 2017, and multiple special awards for different sections in 2018.